SonahLab/twitch-chat-hit-counter/course-material/MODULE_1.md

 In `GreetingRestController.java`, implement the `public String sayHello(@RequestParam(required = false) String name)` method.

-This method is the entry point for all incoming HTTP requests to `/api/greeting/hello`.
+This method is the entry point for all incoming HTTP requests routed to `GET /api/greeting/hello`.

 It takes an incoming request parameter `name` and returns a simple greeting response.